 [note 1] The Social Workers Regulations 2018, regulation 13(4)(a)

-Our professional standard on CPD (standard 4) sets out what we mean by CPD.
+Professional standard on CPD (standard 4)

 Maintain my continuing professional development